hamidhadi/react-native-stretchy/README.md

 If you want to use FlatList component with stretchy header support, you can use this component instead of StretchyHeader for better rendering and performance.<br>

 ### <b>StretchySectionList</b>
-If you want to use FlatList component with stretchy header support, you can use this component instead of StretchyHeader for better rendering and performance.<br>
+If you want to use SectionList component with stretchy header support, you can use this component instead of StretchyHeader for better rendering and performance.<br>

 <i>NOTE: In addition to default stretchy props, you can use all available default props of React-Native FlatList and SectionList for StretchyFlatList and StretchySectionList.<br>
 You can find all available components usage in example project.</i>